jnorm72/2P_Analysis/README.md

 ## Input Data Requirements
 Imaging sessions and cell label sessions should be .raw files with the metadata in an .xml file.
 The trial imaging session should only be 1 channel, while the cell label session should be 2 channels.
-Behavioral and stimulation data shoudl be in .abf file format.
+Behavioral and stimulation data should be in .abf file format.